systeminit/si/README.md

 Wait for `veritech` to finish initializing, otherwise the system might behave weirdly, as custom functions execution will fail.

-The following should be be started in order, but the previous doesn't need to be fully initialized for the subsequent to start.
+The following should be started in order, but the previous doesn't need to be fully initialized for the subsequent to start.

 ```bash
 make run//bin/council